nbmoa/Mixxx-Pioneer-DDJ-SB3/README.md

 * Midi Message List for the SB2 (PDF), for comparison against SB3: http://faq.pioneerdj.com/files/img/DDJ-SB2_List_of_MIDI_Messages_E.pdf

 ## Running the Tests
-1. Install Node
-1. Install Yarn
-1. Install Jest
+1. Install npm
+1. npm install (In the Mixxx--Pioneer-DDJ-SB3 directory)
-1. run yarn test
+1. npm run test (In the Mixxx...)

 ## Feature Matrix
 Here we try and list what is working and what isn't